ffrank/mite.cmd/README.md

     $ mite add 1+ HugEveryone Love

 Start a time entry for the project HugEveryone with the service Love and set it to 1 hour.
-The tracker will be started, because of the @start time@ argument was suffixed with a @+@.
+The tracker will be started, because of the `start time` argument was suffixed with a `+`.

 ### Auto-completion: